-- Shall be inspected prior to use by each shift. - Contractors may use their company provided inspection checklist or Nyrstar's Pre-Use checklist. - This requirement will be verified by the contractor representative and spot-checked by the Nyrstar Job Owner or SHEQ department representative. - The use of EWPs is only allowed by properly trained and qualified personnel. - High reach equipment will not be operated in wind conditions exceeding 25 MPH. - Unless designed for rough terrain, EWPs will only be used on solid, horizontal surfaces.
-Areas underneath the EWP's will be properly secured with barricade tape and tags. - As a risk of falls and / or ejection exists, personal fall protection equipment which includes a safety harness and retractable life line are required when working in EWP's.
+- Shall be inspected prior to use by each shift. - Contractors may use their company provided inspection checklist or Nyrstar's Pre-Use checklist. - This requirement will be verified by the contractor representative and spot-checked by the Nyrstar Job Owner or SHEQ department representative. - The use of EWPs is only allowed by properly trained and qualified personnel. - High reach equipment will not be operated in wind conditions exceeding 25 MPH. - Unless designed for rough terrain, EWPs will only be used on solid, horizontal surfaces. - Areas underneath the EWP's work area will be properly secured with barricade tape and tags.

+- As a risk of falls and / or ejection exists, personal fall protection equipment which includes a safety harness and retractable life line are required when working in EWP's 100% Tie-Off. - Exiting basket while elevated is not permitted. - EWP shall not be used as a load lifting device, shall be used as personnel access only.